bevyengine/bevy_editor_prototypes/design-book/src/design-paradigms.md

 ## Select -> Operate

 In [Blender](https://developer.blender.org/docs/features/interface/human_interface_guidelines/paradigms/#select-operate) you first indicate which data you work on, and then what you want to do.
 The same applies for Bevy.
 Quote from Blender's guidelines: "This follows the non-modal principle; there's no active tool mode you need to set first to be able to use the tool on what you select after.
 This concept enables a fast and flexible work flow."

-## Bevy Editor is for Artists

-Bevy Editor is for the people on teams you don't/shouldn't expect to know how to code.
-Ex: A level designer should not have to touch Rust just to place a door.